Eating Disorders

 In my case, I never meant to hurt others, and I hated the attention I got because of my Anorexia.
 Instead, I genuinely believed I did not deserve food; I had to earn my tiny portions of fruit with long hours of intense exercise.

-What is more, I reached a point where I was so exhausted from trying to be flawless, I started to feel my body was my prison.
+What is more, I reached a point where I was so exhausted from trying to be flawless that I started to feel my body was my prison.
 I remember I used to wish I could crawl out of my skin and become as intangible as air.

 I wanted to disappear in order to finally be free.

 Nevertheless, as “harmless” and subtle as I thought my purpose was, I ended up causing more pain–to both my family and myself–than I could have ever imagined.
-This realisation hit me during my recovery, and it felt as if I had been punched right in the face, or worse.
+This realization hit me during my recovery, and it felt as if I had been punched right in the face or worse.

 I felt like a monster.
-I apologised a thousand times, yet I would never be able to erase the image of my mom’s constant tears or my dad’s confusion in his eyes.
-Furthermore, there was the damaged I had done to myself.
+I apologized a thousand times, yet I would never be able to erase the image of my mom’s constant tears or my dad’s confusion in his eyes.
+Furthermore, there was the damage I had done to myself.

 My hair was dull and brittle, my pale skin was as dry as it could be, and my fingernails were purple (I’m not talking about nail lacquer here).
 Of course, looking like a disturbing version of Tim Burton’s Corpse Bride wasn’t the worst part, for what was going on inside my body was even more alarming.